Praveennaik8/Maze-game-Java-with-path-finding/README.md

 3. Compatible for Java SE 10 = 54

 # Preview
-Check the Gui_preview.pdf  for game preview
+Check the Gui_Preview.pdf  for game preview

 ### To get the source code please contact me : praveennaik8887@gmail.com